Service Introduction

 In addition, we had designed the app based on the hypothesis that chatting with the assistant would be more important than referring to the to-do list, but after launch discovered that chat was not an efficient enough mode of interaction.
 As we added new features such as structured to-do intake to increase efficiency, having chat as a central feature on the home page no longer made sense.
 However, the outdated design of our app was still encouraging members to rely on chat, hindering efficiency.

 Based on the results of the usability study, we decided to break the navigation improvements into two phases.
-V1 would incorporate quick fixes that we could implement sooner, and with V2 we would launch a bottom navigation.
-I also designed and handed off V2, the bottom navigation phase, but left before it was shipped.
+Phase 1 would incorporate quick fixes that we could implement sooner, and with Phase 2 we would launch a bottom navigation.

-For V1, we decided to remove the existing home page and make the to-do list the home page to eliminate unnecessary taps.
+For phase 1, we decided to remove the existing home page and make the to-do list the home page to eliminate unnecessary taps.
 We also minimized the chat entry point to make it secondary to the to-do list content.

 Using visual hierarchy to improve usability